TECHNICAL GUIDE

 03 · Technical Guide

-Method B: Enclosed in Conduit on a Wall or in Trunking
+Method B: Enclosed in Conduit or Trunking, or in Masonry

-• Surface-mounted steel conduit on a wall or ceiling
+• Surface-mounted PVC or steel conduit on a wooden or masonry wall (Installation Methods 4 and 5)

 Common use: Commercial and industrial installations where cables are run in surface-mounted conduit or trunking for protection and appearance.
 Also used in domestic garages, workshops, and utility rooms where surface wiring is acceptable.